URrevs/URrevs-UI-Web/src/todo/Paragmatic_UI_UX.md

 - Below Posting field should be total 30px
 - Why mobile view has posting field below it 50px?

 = Improvements:

 - Authentication page.

 = Done:

 - Search Component Error doesn't go once a phone is selected!(x) if possible modify it to use Yup instead.
-- MoreHorizontal needs to stop jumping around when a comment is hovered
+- MoreHorizontal needs to stop jumping around when a comment is hovered (x)
+- Text overflows out of card if no newline character was inserted by user!!
+Solution: whiteSpace: "pre-line",
+  wordBreak: "break-word", (x)

 = Translations:

 - Translate refCode validation and snackbar from fatouh
 - Translate hardcoded comments and replies
 - translate admin panel